eduardaschein/Portfolio/README.md

  Using PCA for feature importance, with a threshold of 0.25, was identified that the most important features for this analysis are: category, family and mechanic.
 As clustering works only for numerical data, word embedding process was needed to apply K-Means into the “category” in order to reduce the amount of unique values.
 To tokenize and remove stop words, I used “genism” library instead of NLTK, for being simpler to apply.
 From the same library, “Word2Vec” was used in order to learn and embed words, creating distance vectors, so then words that are similar in between would have a higher score.

  As conclusion, was verified that if a company wants to publish a new board game, it’s more likely to have a higher score when the category is related to war, using mechanics of area control.

+ ### 4. Recommendation Systems
+ Application of Recommendation Systems (RS), using content-based and collaborative filtering, for suggestion of books:

+ 1. A search engine was created using content-based system, in which the summary of each book was used.
+The cosine similarity was calculated on a matrix created by the TfidfVectorizer algorithm, that transformed each summary into a vector.
+When typing a book that you like on the search engine, it returns ones that you might also like.
+ 2.The collaborative filtering item-item RS was created by using the NearestNeighbors algorithm, considering the rating of each book.
+Only books rated at least 50 times were considered in order to avoid bias.